xiangjunn/tp/docs/UserGuide.md

 **Q**: What is the purpose of using links?<br>
 **A**: Links are a form of relationship between the contacts and the events saved in SoConnect.
-Typically, we link an event to a contact if the contact is involved as a participant of the event.
+Typically, we link an event to a contact if the contact of a participant of the event.
 For instance, you can link your professor to the lecture.